Functional-Genomics/TeachingMaterial/README.md

 Note: Since this part spans only on one day, the tutorial could not been done thouroughly.

-Do not worry: the main points will be stressed during the course and this tutorial is enough detailed to be done by yourself after.
-If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact us: lgreger [at] ebi.ac.uk and mitra [at] ebi.ac.uk
+*Do not worry*: the main points will be stressed during the course and this tutorial is enough detailed to be done by yourself after.
+If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact us: nf [at] ebi.ac.uk and mitra [at] ebi.ac.uk

 This tutorial will illustrate how to use standalone tools, together with R and Bioconductor for the analysis of RNA-seq data.
-Keep in mind that this is a rapidly evolving field and that this document is not intended as a review of the many tools available to perform each step; instead, we will cover one of the many existing workflows to analyse this type of data.
+We will also use one meta-pipeline [IRAP] (https://github.com/nunofonseca/irap).
+Keep in mind that this is a rapidly evolving field and that this document is not intended as a review of the many tools available to perform each step; instead, we will cover *one* of the many existing workflows to analyse this type of data.

-We will be working with a subset of a publicly available dataset from *Drosophila melanogaster*, which is available both in the Short Read archive ([SRP001537](http://www.ebi.ac.uk/ena/data/view/SRP001537) - raw data) and in Bioconductor ([pasilla package](http://www.bioconductor.org/packages/release/data/experiment/html/pasilla.html) - processed data).
-For more information about this dataset please refer to the original publication ([Brooks et al. 2010](http://genome.cshlp.org/content/early/2010/10/04/gr.108662.110)).
+We will be working with a subset of a publicly available dataset from *Homo sapiens*, which is available in the Short Read archive ([ERP003613](http://www.ebi.ac.uk/ena/data/view/ERP003613) and in ArrayExpress [E-MTAB-2836] (http://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-2836/) as raw data, but also as processed data in the authors' website [Protein Atlas] (http://www.proteinatlas.org/humanproteome/tissue+specific) and [EBI Gene Expression Atlas] (http://www.ebi.ac.uk/gxa/experiments/E-MTAB-2836).
+For more information about this dataset please refer to the original publication ([Uhlen et al. Science (2015) - Tissue-based map of the human proteome.
+DOI: 10.1126/science.1260419] (http://dx.doi.org/10.1126/science.1260419))..

-The tools and R packages that we will be using during the practical are listed below (see [Software requirements](https://github.com/mgonzalezporta/TeachingMaterial#software-requirements)) and the necessary data files can be found [here](http://www.ebi.ac.uk/~mitra/courses/RNASeq.tar.gz).
+The tools and R packages that we will be using during the practical are listed below (see [Software requirements](https://github.com/Functional-Genomics/TeachingMaterial#software-requirements)) and the necessary data files can be found [here](http://www.ebi.ac.uk/~mitra/courses/CG15/RNASeq.tar.gz).
 After dowloading and uncompressing the `tar.gz` file, you should have the following directory structure in your computer:

 ```
 RNAseq